kaustubh-Beta/AIR_Drums/Tutorial.md

 This tutorial aims at explaining some key concepts of `image processing` using `opencv` with python.
 We will try to understand each line of the [code](Air_Drums.py)

-###### Note for someone using python for the first time
+> ###### Note for someone using python for the first time:
 > anything written after '#' will be treated as a comment
 > it is a good practice to add comments in your code.
-It makes
-> the code more readable
+> It makes the code easy to understand.

 ---
 #### Importing all the required libraries